Skip to main content

 Undergraduate Robotics Research for Rural Appalachia

-This REU site will promote STEM opportunities through robotics-related research, education, and outreach.
+This NSF-Funded REU site will promote STEM opportunities through robotics-related research, education, and outreach.
 Undergraduate students will work in small groups in one of five robotics research labs at WVU under the mentorship of a faculty and perform research in the areas of motion planning, localization, coordination, autonomy, and locomotion for challenging field applications.
 The proposed research themes are tailored to problems associated with enabling the use of mobile robotics in rural environments that have challenging topography and/or are dense forested areas, typical to the Appalachian region.
 Participants will perform fundamental research leading to hands-on experimental demonstrations.

 Our educational objective is to provide opportunities for undergraduates to conduct independent research for problems that have great societal impact.
 The students will participate in weekly group research presentations, organized panel discussions, university sponsored workshops, team building activities, and a university-wide undergraduate research symposium.
 Participants will contribute to the state of the art within a specialized area of robotics, and faculty mentors will use group discussions to emphasize a holistic view of robotics systems and identify potential synergies and collaborations across sub-teams.